chesshelper/chesshelper/README.md

 ## About

 Extension for Chess.com I made as a chess enjoyer to make this service even better.
-I love Chess.com, but...
-There's always thing that you want to improve just because you use it a lot.
-Especially when you got that annoying profile popup several times in HyperBullet (huhhh...).
-Soo yep, I hope you find it as useful as I did.
-Because I spent almost 4 weeks to make it perfect. <br><br> Most of the pieces, and boards were also created by me (thanks to some design knowledge that I kept with me).
-Let me know what you think about this.
-Even if you hate it :)) Because I want to make it as good as possible.
-Also don't forget to donate, or leave a comment if you enjoy it.
+I love Chess.com, but there are always things that you want to improve just because you use something quite often. <br> Most of the pieces, and boards were also created by me, but some of them are from the web with GNU / CC0 License.
+Let me know what you think about this - any feedback is appreciated.

 ## Installation